unicode-org/conformance/README.md

 Two main pieces are used to create conformance output:
 * run_config.json which describes the platforms and components to be executed

-* .sh files that run all the steps of conformance testing.
+* execution scripts that run all the steps of conformance testing.
 This file extracts configurations from run_config

+  * generateDataAndRun.sh runs tests across all platforms, components, and ICU versions.

 *run_config.json* file is read by the execution scripts such as *generateDataAndRun.sh*

+#### Execution script functions

-The bash scripts perform several steps in sequence:
+The execution scripts perform several steps in sequence:

+1. Special configuration to set up test environments for

-1. Set up ICU4C versions that will be used as platforms
+    1. ICU4C versions

-1. Set up NodeJS
+    1. NodeJS releases

+    1. ICU4X using Rust

+    1. Dart native and Dart web

 1. Set the output directory as TEMP_DIR.
 Remove old data and create new output areas.